 - provide some background information about the maker and why the project was made (1 page).

-Entries should be submitted to firstname.lastname@example.org by 5pm on Friday, 1st November, 2019.
+Entries should be submitted to email@example.com by November 2020.
 You can submit more than one project.
-By submitting a project you agree that the information provided may be published by the iTE.
-Entrants will be judged, and winners chosen, by the Woodworks Association of NSW.
+By submitting a project you agree that the information provided may be published by the ITE.
+Entrants will be judged, and the winners chosen, by the Woodworks Association of NSW.

 To contact the iTE click here: firstname.lastname@example.org

-If you would like to become a member of the iiate then please go to our registration page
+If you would like to become a member of the ite then please go to our registration page